Near99/linux-conf/README.md

 Not a single theme that could let my eyes stayed comfortable after hours of coding.

-I tried numbers of font and theme combinations, however none of theme I got quite happy with.
+I tried numbers of font and theme combinations, however none of them I got quite happy with.

-One month ago I accidentally found a Youtube video about VIM customization and the gruvbox theme heuses looks pretty good, better than on VSCode.
+One month ago I accidentally found a Youtube video about Vim customization and the gruvbox theme heuses looks pretty good, better than on VSCode.

 I didn't give much thought on it at first as my main focus is learning how to code!

 Util like a week ago I felt I couldn't bear it any longer and decided to switch to VIM.

-Along with customizing VIM I realized that I also need a better window manager to reduce the time I spend on arranging windows.
+Along with customizing Vim I realized that I also need a better window manager to reduce the time I spend on arranging windows.

 Then here I am!